mohan2020/mpatel/site/content/_index.md

 txtcolor: white
 image:
 biglogo: /img/various/mitesh-2.jpg
-summary: Nudge / Gamification / Wearables
+summary: Nudges / Gamification / Wearables
 oldsummary: Way to Health is a web-based platform that enables and automates research into healthy behavior interventions.
 Interventions found to be successful can be applied to various populations and rolled out at scale quickly.

 keyfeatures: